prmr/SoftwareDesign/modules/Module-02.md

 	}
 ```

-Optionally, since we are using Java 8, we can also pretend that comparators are a function reference, and use the practically equivalent syntax of [lambda expression](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html):
+Optionally, since we are using Java 8, we can also pretend that comparators are a function references, and use the practically equivalent syntax of [lambda expressions](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html):

 ```
 public class Deck